 The advancements in modern physics have pointed out the similarity between humans and objects in terms of materiality.
 Emerging technology such as ML / AI has shown the promise of non-human intelligence through computation.
 More than ever, the borderline between human and object has become blurred.
 If there is a spectrum that measures the level of Human-ness vs. Object-ness, what lies in the middle ground?
 How close might an object endowed with a certain level of intelligence or consciousness be to a human?

 As a response, (Non-)Human is a series of art installations that explore the semi-human, semi-object territory by creating humans in non-human forms.
 The initial piece of this series is a bedsheet that tweaks and bends in the form of its owner, now up and out for the day.
-Future pieces will include a mask that has learned to breathe by itself, and a camera that only opens its shutter when it sees what its owner sees.

 The project concept is based on research in three domains: discoveries in physics and cosmology regarding the origin of life and human; the philosophical notions about our relationship of consciousness to the university as a whole; and related religious roots.